tarakbluru/TeZ/README.md

 Before learning scalping options, it would help to learn in a non-derivative instruments such as NIFTYBEES.
 This app provides such a mechanism.
 It provides very simple gui and most of the settings are configured before starting the app.
 Further, the app provides trading NIFTYBEES while the underlying instrument is still NIFTY index.

-The app is expected to be very helpful for traders that are trying to learn scalping.
+The app is helpful for traders that are trying to learn scalping as well as those who use discretionary techniques.

 ## Features
 Following are the features